Access Money Habitudes Online:

 I used the cards for every one of those Money + Divorce sessions I had and, of all the classes I taught, I only had two couples say that they were still going to get a divorce anyway.
 All the other couples decided they didn’t need to get a divorce.

 From a financial counselor aspect, the first issue that always comes up, is, ‘Well, my partner doesn’t know how to handle money anyway!’
-And so I thought, ‘If every partner is saying that about their partner, then let’s find out who really does control the money and how well do they do it and what are their attitudes about money?’
+And so I thought, ‘If every partner is saying that about their partner, then let’s find out who really does control the money and how well they do it and what are their attitudes about money?’
 And so the cards fit in perfectly with that scheme.

 The cool thing about the cards is: Here are things that might be challenges for you and here’s how you can overcome them.
-And those couples looked at that and actually started working at it, saying, ‘The cards are right—(even) if perhaps my spouse is not—and I can probably work on that.’
+And those couples looked at that and started working at it, saying, ‘The cards are right—(even) if perhaps my spouse is not—and I can probably work on that.’

-The money issue was the biggest issue and it was the biggest reason for the divorce for all of those other couples and they decided, ‘You know what?
+The money issue was the biggest and it was the biggest reason for the divorce for all of those other couples and they decided, ‘You know what?
 This is overcome-able stuff.
 We don’t have to get a divorce because we’re not comfortable with the money situation.

 The cards were a nice augmentation to the [AFCPE] class.
-A lot of times, it really did open their eyes.
+A lot of times, it did open their eyes.
 When you’ve got a husband and wife sitting there and neither one of them can understand why the other one has the money attitude that they have, or why they do what they do with their money, to them, they think it’s just a point of anger or a point of contention.

 If you could do this with couples, particularly if they’re having money issues before they deploy, and just say, ‘Let’s just see what each of your attitudes is,’ then, before they deploy, we can address these things.